Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 ##### Resize our form and update spacing

 * Click on the 'Home' option in the component navigation tree.
 In the settings panel, under 'Horiz Align', choose 'Center'.
-* Click on our New Form component, and in the settings panel, change the Size to Large.
+* Click on our New Form component, and in the settings panel, change the Size to 'Large'.
 * Add a new container and drag it above your form component (in the component tree).
 Then nest your Form component under the new Container component. ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650879355/cms/CleanShot_2022-04-25_at_10.34.58_j0wxaj.gif)
   Click the New Container component, and in its settings panel:
 * Under Horiz.
 Align, select 'Left'.